 Read the full report: Modernizing Minnesota’s Grid: An Economic Analysis of Energy Storage Opportunities

-More info on the U of M Energy Transition Lab
+More info: U of M Energy Transition Lab

 Of course, we’re not there yet.
 The report was centered solely around Minnesota’s energy needs, which fluctuate based on region.
 On a mass scale, it will be hard to implement when taking into account landscapes that allow for more/less wind, sun, etc. And the report is still centered around the power needed during hours of highest usage, which also fluctuate; if on Vikings gameday everyone is warming up their Velveeta for nachos at the same time, or if the weather acts up (as it is known to do in Minnesota) and everyone is stuck inside with the heat on, or AC running, more energy will be needed.